Pirates vs. Twins Player Props Betting Odds

 Kepler Stats

-- Kepler has picked up at least one hit in two games in a row.
-During his last five outings he is batting .333 with a double, two home runs, three walks and three RBI.
+- Kepler has picked up a hit in three games in a row.
+In his last five games he is hitting .278 with two doubles, a home run, two walks and two RBI.

 Kepler Recent Games